axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 - **Design for sovereignty**: raw data is never stored on-chain.
 Some metadata is, but only for features such as discoverability, value sharing & security.
 In some applications, data can be shared through privacy-preserving algorithms to provide a valuable output without transferring the data to another participant/user.
 That way, data providers can be rewarded without any risk of losing sovereignty over their data.

 - **Design for trustlessness**: every rule, rights and governance mechanisms can be enforced on-chain by the decentralized network of validators.
-Coordination between providers (data, algorithms, storage, computation), builders, users, curators and governance participants is autonomous, fluid and unstoppable.
+Coordination between providers (data, algorithms, storage, computation), consumers, users, curators and governance participants is autonomous, fluid and unstoppable.

 ### Cost-minimization